ameya98/pr2roc/README.md

   <img src="https://raw.githubusercontent.com/ameya98/roc2pr/master/images/roc2pr.svg">
 </p>

-Resample and interconvert classifier performance between ROC and PR space!
+Resample correctly and interconvert classifier performance between ROC and PR space!
-The only requirement is to know the proportion of actual positives to actual negatives in the dataset.
+The only requirement is to know the proportion of actual positives to actual negatives in the dataset, which depends only on the true labels.

 ## Installation